-PUBLIC COMMENT PERIOD: A summary of comments will be included at the conclusion of the public comment period.
+PUBLIC COMMENT PERIOD: A summary of comments will be included after the public comment period.

 PUBLIC HEARING: There were no comments received.

 For more details see the citizen participation attachment in the AD-26.
 A summary of public comments can also be viewed in AP-12 Participation.